summeromance/test/README.md

         $ make
         # make install

-After the installation, you can find binaries(Data Generator, VSSDataCollector Test Application) and other files for configuration and generated VSS JSON files using tool vspec2json.py in deploy directory
+After the installation, you can find binaries(Data Generator, VSSDataCollector Test Application) and other files for configuration and generated VSS JSON, VSI files using tool `vspec2json.py` and `vspec2vsi.py` in deploy directory

 # Usage